josedlpozo/galileo/README.md

 # Galileo

-Galileo is a simple Android library to debug applications directly from the phone you are testing.
-You just have to shake your phone, and Galileo will start :smiley:
+Galileo is a simple Android library to debug applications directly from your android device.
+Just shake your device to get Galileo to work for you!

-It is mostly developed in Kotlin.
+It aims to not need a computer while you are testing your app.
+Galileo has three default views that shows SharedPreferences key-value, adb logcat and network requests.

 Galileo allows you to generate a logs txt file with the state of your application.

 ![gif](media/galileo.gif)